jellyfin-archive/jellyfin-blog/content/contribute/_index.md

-+++
-title = "How to Contribute"
+---
+title: 'How to Contribute'
-subtitle = "Jellyfin is a community project run by volunteers.
-We're always looking for additional help." date = "2019-12-08" justify = "center"
+subtitle: 'Jellyfin is a community project run by volunteers.
+We''re always looking for additional help.'
-+++
+date: 2019-12-08T00:00:00-00:00
+justify: 'center'
+---

 <p>If you're interesting in helping the Jellyfin project, there are a few different ways to contribute depending on your skills and availability.
 Of course, simply using Jellyfin, finding issues, and reporting them, are a major help to our project, even if none of these apply to you!</p>
 						<p>